 Create a business plan.

 While many glamping businesses are small operations requiring only one or two employees, having a business plan is still essential.
+Building a campground business plan will help in many ways.

 The business plan is where your vision goes on paper.
 These will be the instructions you follow as you embark on your journey to being a hot glamping destination.